mekaron/articles/agilecontent/theproblemwithlsps.md

 Translation companies promised to fix the problems they encountered in the translation process, even if they were caused on the client side.
 They optimized their part of the system, starting off from a signed off source text, and maximized their revenues on that model.
 Very useful!
 Until now...

- ## moving to an agile mindset in an online world
+ ## Moving to an agile mindset in an online world

 In this digital world, time to market is everything.
 The sooner you publish or deploy, the sooner you can start making money.
 Holding off on publishing until everything is perfect is a great pitfall and can destroy the value you create.